tdimino/SocialAGI/docs/blog/2023-07-31-goal-driven-dialog-agents.md

 });
 ```

-The affect of this scheming dramatically changes the way dialog progresses!
+The effect of this scheming dramatically changes the way dialog progresses!
 Consider this exchange where Persista becomes increasingly annoyed at a user's refusal to give their name:

 ![persista_refusal.png](persista_refusal.png)